Scaling limits of random outerplanar maps with independent link-weights: A bijection between outerplanar maps and decorated trees

+We let $\cR$ denote the class of ordered finite sequences of maps in $\cC^{\text{out}}_*$.
+The size of an $\cR$-object is the sum of the sizes of the individual planar maps, without counting the root vertices.
+Hence the blocks incident to the root vertex of $M$ may be interpreted as an $\cR$-object $R$.
+The non-root vertices of any map in $\cC_*^{\text{out}}$ may be ordered in a canonical way, by starting with the vertex to which the root edge points and continuing in a counter-clockwise way.
+Consequently, the non-root vertices of any $\cR$-object may also be ordered in a canonical way by concatenating the individual linear orders.

+Let $r$ denote the size of the $\cR$-object $R$.
+If we delete the root vertex of $M$ and all the edges of the blocks incident to the root vertex, we are left with a sequence $M_1, \ldots, M_r$ of submaps of $M$, such that for each $1 \le j \le r$ the map $M_j$ intersects $R$ only at its $j$th vertex $v_j$.
+As illustrated in Figure~\ref{fi:decore2}, each of these submaps may be rooted at an oriented edge in a natural way: For each $j$, we may consider the counter-clockwise ordered list of edges incident to $v_j$ in $M$, select the first that comes after the edges in $C_j$, and orient it as pointing away from $v_j$.
+That is, unless $M_j$ consists only of a single vertex, in which case we consider $M_j$ as edge-rooted by convention.

-The crucial point of this construction is that any $\cM_*^{\text{out}}$-object may be decomposed into an ordered (possibly empty) sequence of $\cC_*^{\text{out}}$-objects, where at each non-$*$-vertex another $\cM_*^{\text{out}}$-object is inserted.
-See Figure~\ref{fi:decore2} for an illustration.
+Summing up, we have established that any $\cM_*^{\text{out}}$-object may be decomposed into an ordered (possibly empty) sequence of $\cC_*^{\text{out}}$-objects, where at each non-$*$-vertex a $\cM^{\text{out}}$-object is inserted.
 Expressing this as a combinatorial specification yields